 The point of an argument is to find the best possible solution, not to ‘win’ for the sake of it.
 Next time you find yourself arguing, double-check you’re doing it for the right reasons, and remember...

 - negotiating and cooperating (everyone wins), not manipulating and competing (someone has to lose)

-- listening to the other person (not cutting them off, talking over them or putting them down)
+- actually listening to the other person (not cutting them off, talking over them or putting them down)

 - staying calm (not yelling to shut people down or intimidate them)